midhun2208/Food-App-NamasteReact/Readme.md

 # 2 Types of ROuting

 - Server side Routing - where makes a network call and gives the UI refresing the whole page multipage is used

 - Client Side Routing - NO network call is making to get the UI the coponents interchange

+# createBrowserRouter,

+- Outlet - used to replace between the component uses the  "children" for the Outlet replace where we write the path and the element or to replace the outlet
+- RouterProvider - where we write
+  root.render(<RouterProvider router={appRouter} />);
+- useRouteError - For error handling
+- Dynamic route using

+# useParams( ) - we can fetch the data from the url